 Computer Science Work Integrated Learning

 Through this course students will work in a project related to computer science area.
 The work will be undertaken in an organization (industry, research groups, labs) which require computer science skills into their practices.
-This direct experience will expose students to practices of managers and/or researchers.
-Under supervision, students will locate and undertake an 80-100 hours work placement with appropriated organisation involved in computer science related areas.
+This direct experience will expose students to project management practices of managers and/or researchers.
+Under supervision and in a group work environment, students will undertake 100 hours work placement with appropriated organisation involved in computer science related areas.

 1. Apply a suite of computer science skills learnt in the program in a specific project.

 3. Develop skills required for the workplace, including both written and verbal communication and team work;

 4. Demonstrate professional knowledge by undertaking computer science tasks.